Ready-to-Use Premix Medications.

 Baxter's Partnership Promise

-For 90 years, Baxter has been focused on helping support patient care.
+For over 90 years, Baxter has been focused on helping support patient care.

 We are committed to partnering with healthcare facilities to help solve their most pressing challenges, including supporting patient safety, operational efficiencies and worker shortages.